 9.)
 Empty Beaches

 As mentioned before, the Colorado is continuously eroding through layers of sediment, creating much residue.
 This leftover sand and silt gets deposited on the shores of the river, creating beautiful dunes and beaches.
 Most major trails in the Grand Canyon lead from the rim to the river, meaning there is access to a lot of the river’s shoreline.
 The tough conditions all but guarantee that you’ll have these pristine beaches all to yourself.
-Yeah, you may not be able to have a margarita or a beer, unless you lug it the 9+miles and in which case it will be the best damn drink ever, but you will have the sand, the sun, and the water to yourself.
+Yeah, you may not be able to have a margarita or a beer, unless you lug it 9+miles (in which case it will be the best damn drink ever), but you will have the sand, the sun, and the water to yourself.
 My favorite spot for a relaxing afternoon was Pipe Creek Beach.
 You would never guess that the picture above was shot just steps away from the most popular trail in the park, the Bright Angel.
 Bring a towel and your trunks… or not!

 10.)
 It’s Rewarding

 Making it back to the rim after a long day’s hike is one of the most satisfying feelings in the world.
 Simply put, the canyon is steep.
 Gradients of 10-15% make any trail’s ascent arduous.
 On descent, you know this is true yet the canyon can be deceptively easy on the way down.
 The way up is a whole other story.
 I have run marathons and summited 14,000 mountains, but the Grand Canyon still ranks among the most physically exhausting and mentally challenging thing I have ever done.
 No matter how fit you are the canyon will kick your ass.
 At some point, you will probably ask yourself “Why am I doing this?”
 I know I did.
 But when you get to the top and look down on the insane elevation you just covered, a great wave of accomplishment will wash over you.